The Task: Everyday fashion

 This project focuses on the reportage side of fashion illustration, drawing people and their clothing.

-My source material for this project is ongoing from sketches at airports while I am travelling.
-I find that as with Project 2.2 On Location, I am better doing quick pencil sketches but in a very small pocket-size sketchbook.
-Then working up these pencil sketches afterwards.
+My main source material for this project were sketches at airports while I am travelling.
+As with Project 2.2 On Location, I am better doing quick pencil sketches but in a very small pocket-size sketchbook.
 Taking quick pictures on my iPhone or making short notes.
-However I spent too long on the research, and did not then have enough time to work through to the illustration beyond the quick pencil sketches with simple digital colouring on my iPad.
+Then working up these pencil sketches afterwards on my iPad or other media.
+I did a lot more work on this as part of my investigation of different iPad software for the Critical Review: iPad explorations, particularly using SketchClub, Procreate and SketchbookPro exploring different stylistic possibilities in each App.

 Heathrow to Hong Kong